cardano-foundation/developer-portal/docs/cardano-integration/listening-for-payments.md

     └── payment.vkey
 ```

-Now using your **programming language** of choice we create our first lines of code!
+Now using your **programming language** of choice we create our first few lines of code!

 **Initial Variables**

-First we will set the initial variables that we will be using:
+First we will set the initial variables that we will be using as explained below:

 <Tabs
   defaultValue="js"